-1. Asymmetrical addressing applies to configurations using DRAM with 512K x 8 and 1M x 16 organizations.
+1. Asymmetrical addressing applies to configurations using DRAMs with 512K x 8 and 1M x 16 organizations.

-Page mode DRAM using two banks of 1 Mbyte x 16 DRAMs is not supported.
-Use Enhanced Page mode for two-bank configuration.
-See Table 17 for the supported Enhanced Page mode configurations.
-See Table 15 for the physical organization of the DRAM devices supported.
+Page mode DRAM using two banks of 1 Mbyte x 16 DRAMS is not supported.
+Use Enhanced Page mode for two bank configuration.
+See Table 16 for the physical organization of the DRAM devices supported.